The first years of a business startup are quite challenging. They require effort, time, and resources.

 1. Poor planning

 Business expansion is limited when there is inadequate planning.
 This causes other major problems, which might ruin the business before it picks.
 Successful business startups need first to create a business plan; the plan will guide everyone on what to do.
 These will prevent poor performance and business failure giving chances for business growth.
-Proper planning can help manage a small business and provide the development with a short period.
+Proper planning can help manage a small business and provide development with a short period.
 Poor planning has the following effects:

 - The business losses clients